tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.3.rst

 Starting from version 1.3.0, |tcm| provides additional actions for managing TCF clusters through the web interface.
 You can now use **promote** and **demote** operations directly on the **TCF** page without switching to external tools.
 Also, the **TCF** page is now disabled by default and must be explicitly enabled if needed.
-In addition, |tcm| now supports connections to multiple gRPS servers, which improves integration with distributed cluster infrastructures.
+In addition, |tcm| now supports connections to multiple gRPC servers, which improves integration with distributed cluster infrastructures.

 .. _tcm_releases_1_3_0_explorer: